lindeskar/tf-class-intermediate/README.md

 ### 03 - Bucket object

 Add file with your name from step 02 to the bucket from step 01 using `google_storage_bucket_object`.

+### 04 - Remote state

+*(note about 04a: remote state bucket for this project was added in step 00)*

+Add a data resource using `terraform_remote_state` to get and output a value from an other Terraform project.